-- If the Board modifies or rejects the recommendations of the DAC, the DAC no longer must request that the Board provide its reasons for the decision in order for the Board to do so. - Required applicants for RDA licensure to complete the Combined Written Law and Ethics Examination rather than an examination in California law and ethics. - Eliminated the January 1, 2020 sunset date on the elimination of the practical examination, should the Board vote to eliminate that examination. - Eliminated the practical examination requirements for RDAs. - Clarified the BPC-wide statutes on telehealth, including applying laws and regulations on unprofessional conduct, professional responsibility, and the standard of care to the provision of services via telehealth.
+- If the Board modifies or rejects the recommendations of the DAC, the DAC no longer must request that the Board provide its reasons for the decision in order for the Board to do so. - Required applicants for RDA licensure to complete the Combined Written Law and Ethics Examination rather than an examination in California law and ethics. - Eliminated the January 1, 2020 sunset date on the elimination of the practical examination, should the Board vote to eliminate that examination. - Clarified the BPC-wide statutes on telehealth, including applying laws and regulations on unprofessional conduct, professional responsibility, and the standard of care to the provision of services via telehealth.